Trump talks down prospect of US sanctions on Russia despite G7 push

 “It’s not just, let’s sign a document.
 You’re talking about billions and billions of dollars.
 Sanctions are not that easy.
 It’s not just a one-way street.”

-His remarks will prove awkward for Sir Keir, with whom he appeared to announce the completion of the US-UK deal, who had said G7 allies would target Russian energy revenues used to fund its war machine.
+His remarks will prove awkward for Sir Keir, with whom he appeared to announce the completion of the US-UK deal, after the Prime Minister said G7 allies would seek to target Russian energy revenues used to fund its war machine.

-Earlier on Monday, the UK Prime Minister said he wanted to work with international partners to draw up a new package of measures against the Kremlin.

-Downing Street would not expand on what the sanctions package is likely to include but said it would aim to keep “up the pressure on Russian military industrial complex”.
+Downing Street would not expand on what the sanctions package was likely to include but said it would aim to keep “up the pressure on Russian military industrial complex”.

-A Number 10 spokesman earlier dismissed suggestions that the limited detail about the announcement reflected divisions within the G7 on the issue of Moscow, which Donald Trump on Monday said should not have been kicked out of the group.
+A Number 10 spokesman earlier dismissed suggestions that the limited detail about the announcement reflected divisions within the G7 on the issue of Moscow, which Donald Trump on Monday said should not have been kicked out of the former G8.

 “I don’t agree with that characterisation at all,” the official said.